jmmgr/jmmgr.github.io/redis/index.md

 ### Lists

-List are good for adding elements, but expensive to find an element in the middle.
+Lists are good for adding elements, but expensive to find an element in the middle.

 Add element to the head ``` LPUSH key element ```